ande-box/C4DashboardTool/README.md

 A standalone Windows application for monitoring and controlling your **Control4** smart home system via the Director API.
 Just download, configure, and run.

 > **⚠️ BETA TRIAL NOTICE:** This is a trial version of the application.
-It includes a built-in **Date Guard** that will automatically expire and stop running on **January 1, 2027**.
+It includes a built-in **Date Guard** that will automatically expire and stop running at the end of licensed period.
 Please contact the developer for the full, unrestricted version after this date.

 ---